Vital-Fernandez/lime/docs/source/tutorials/3_CompleteSpec.rst

     O2_7319A_m   7288.71  7299.17  7304.26  7345.90  7349.35  7365.31
     Ar3_7751A    7707.43  7727.61  7742.09  7762.86  7765.73  7776.38

-Afterwards we ned to read the configuration file.
+Afterwards we need to read the configuration file.
 This is a text file which uses the `conventional ini configuration format <https://en.wikipedia.org/wiki/INI_file>`_:

 .. image:: ../_static/3_conf_file.png

-These files are organised in sections which are written with squared brackets in the text files.
+These files are organised in sections, which are written with squared brackets in the text files.
 Each section can have several options whose value is assigned with the equal symbol.

   .. note::
      In most cases, the names for the configuration file sections and options does not matter, nor do they need to be related to the :math:`\textsc{LiMe}` tasks.
-Nonetheless, the user is recommended to use some keywords in order to take advantage of :math:`\textsc{LiMe}` automation.
+Nonetheless, the user is recommended to use some keywords in order to take advantage of :math:`\textsc{LiMe}` automations.

 Beyond the default formatting done by the configparser library `configparser library <https://docs.python.org/3/library/configparser.html>`_, :math:`\textsc{LiMe}` converts variable types if the following keywords are found:

 * Option values which contain commas (,) will be converted into an array.
 This is done by splitting the text string by the commas.
 * Option names with the _list or _array will be converted into a ``list` of strings or a float ``numpy.array`` respectively.
-  This applies even if there are no commas (hence a single value array).
+  This applies even if there are no commas (for a single value array).
 * Option names with the _check suffix will be converted to a boolean.
-The text string needs to follow the values acepted by the strtobool `strtobool function <https://docs.python.org/3/distutils/apiref.html>`_:
+The text string needs to follow the values accepted by the strtobool `strtobool function <https://docs.python.org/3/distutils/apiref.html>`_:
 * Options names with the _folder or _file suffices will be left as strings.
-* Section names containing the keyword line_fitting have an special treatment:
+* Section names containing the keyword ``_line_fitting`` have an special treatment:
-    * If the option value contains colons (:) it will be converted into a dictionary where each new dictionary entry is determined from the presence of commas (,).
+    * If the option value contains colons (:) it will be converted into a dictionary, where each new dictionary entry is determined from the presence of commas (,).
     * If the option values which contain colons have a keyword matching the `LmFit Parameter <https://lmfit.github.io/lmfit-py/parameters.html>`_ attributes (value, vary, min, max, expr) it will be converted to the expected variable type.